eldun/eldun.github.io/_drafts/artic-art-fetcher.md

 - Download frequency
 - Description (either as .txt file on desktop or by finding a way to incorporate text into image)

-Here's the code to set up a dummy version of what I want within the `FileManagementFrame` class:
+Here's the code to set up a dummy version of what I want within the `FileManagementFrame` class.
+The widgets we're using are assigned to a variable so that we can later retrieve their values in `controller.py`.

 `fetcher.py`: